jina/refactoring/exercise/buttons-exercise/README.md

 Assuming you already have some variables in a `colors.scss` file, you can go ahead and replace things like `#fff` with `$white`.

 But now what about all the colors we have for the backgrounds, shadows, etc?
 How do we name these colors? `turquoise`, `turquoise-light`, `turquoise-dark`?
-Then we have a zillion variables for variations fo the same color.
+Then we have a zillion variables for variations for the same color.
 Those names don't give us a lot of insight into what the colors are for.
 So let's take our variable naming one more level abstract.

 Create variables strictly for the button colors and name them the same as our classes.
 For example, if my naming convention is primary/secondary: